mtorpey/journey/final.md

 This envelope contains a whole load of Event cards.
 Don't look at these just yet, but shuffle them and put them in a pile next to the board face-down.
 Add the following labels to the Rules Sheet:

-> If a player rolls a 6, and then when rolling for their extra turn they get another 6, they do not move, but immediately draw and read out an Event card, following its instructions.
+> If a player rolls a 6, and then when rolling for their extra turn they get another 6, they do not move again, but immediately draw and read out an Event card, following its instructions.
 Then play passes to the next player.

 > Return used Event cards to the bottom of the deck, unless otherwise instructed.

-> Shuffle the Event deck at the beginning of each game.
+Shuffle the Event deck at the beginning of each game.

 More Event cards may be added as you open other envelopes!